 Let’s say things are going well with someone from a dating app, and you both decide it’d be a good idea to add each other on social media.
 In such a case, it’s vital to follow the netiquette rules for social media: Don’t blatantly stalk the person, especially not at 3 am, randomly, without any conversation.

 That being said, let’s be honest, there’s probably not a single soul on Earth who adds someone on Instagram, looks at three pictures, and thinks, “Yeah, that’s it.
 I’m so not going to scroll all the way down to this person’s embarrassing college photos.”

-While it’s okay to research your date online, the key point to remember here is to not stalk people and like all their photos so they get all the notifications.
+While it’s okay to research your date online, perhaps the most important netiquette rule for social media is to not stalk people and like all their photos so they get all the notifications.
 What are you, Joe Goldberg?
-The obsessed stalker psychopath serial killer vibes this move gives off are probably the reason why you’re going to get ghosted.
+The obsessed stalker, psychopathic, serial killer vibes this move gives off is probably the reason that you’re going to get ghosted.

 3. Be mindful of who you talk to